Yekaterinburg had given me a run for my money when I searched my hotel, so now I wanted to see what the city was all about.

 So when I told him that I’d like to go to see the point where the continents touched me, he was so kind to take me there.
 So we were on our way.
 It was another very rainy day in Russia: I seen to have chosen the wrong season to be here?
 But the stories that Greg brings make it an interesting day, despite the weather.

 After 45 minutes of driving, we leave the freeway into the woods, where Greg’s car is the only one on the parking place.
 The big pole represents the border, and either side has the name of the continent written on it.
 I was expecting a tourist attraction, souvenir shops, mascots.
 But not a desolate place in the middle of nowhere.

-A conversation I like to have here is about the sentiments towards the old soviet times.
+A conversation I like to have here is about the sentiments towards the old Soviet times.
 We’re 25 years after the collapse of the Soviet Union.
 And while my western-indoctrinated brain was ready to hear the cheers and hurrays for the capitalist era, I met many young people who talk about the good times they imagined it was.
-Going from “The USA were afraid from us”, to “there was no corruption” are the arguments I hear most frequently.
+Going from “The USA was afraid from us”, to “there was no corruption” are the arguments I hear most frequently.
 Curious to see what reactions I get to this question in the next places I’ll visit.